tblxio/tech-radar/docs/data/express.js/express.js.md

 # Express.JS

-[Express.JS](https://expressjs.com) is a minimal and flexible Node.JS web application framework that provides a robust set of features for design and build web applications and APIs.
+<a href="https://expressjs.com" target="_blank">Express.JS</a> is a minimal and flexible Node.JS web application framework that provides a robust set of features for design and build web applications and APIs.
 For example, It can be used for simple BFF (backend-for-frontend) implementations logic - targeting simple data aggregations and Auth services.
 And by doing that, reducing cognitive load on the Frontend Engineers and at the same time leveraging backend teams.